rafaame/php-devel-workflow/README.md

 This is my workflow for developing, testing and deploying PHP applications.
 It consists into setting up 3 different servers: the development server, the staging server and the production server.

 ##Changelog
+- v0.0.2 - added the workflow of staging server
 - v0.0.1 - initial release including only the workflow for the development server.

 ##Versioning